The war years were tenuous for the club with a last minute reprieve for the ground saving it from become a vegetable plot for the war effort.

 With the 70s being even sparser, we turn to the 80s.
 This was quite a decade for the club.
 The trend of league positions in the 70s shows an upward curve, indicating the the club was growing stronger.
 This was borne out in the 80s as in 1980, having spent many years based in a pavilion in the corner of the ground between the houses and the field, the club members went about building their own pavilion!
 This ambitious project took four years and was indeed timebound as the Club's Centenary was fast coming round in 1984 and would have been something of a damp squib if the events were hosting on a building site.
 Recent history tells us that the project succeeded and the Centenary was a huge success.
 The next set of photos show how the pavilion began with a significant cut into what was a croft and then the various stages of putting together and significantly modifying barracks number 69 from an army camp in Shropshire.

-With the pavilion finished, the committee went about the final preparation for the Club's Centenary celebrations.
+1984, The Centenary With the pavilion finished, the committee went about the final preparation for the Club's Centenary celebrations.
 The Sun shone and a Cricket Week took place with cricket on the ground every day during the week.
 The highlight was a game against a Pakistan XI that included a number of test players.

 Photos to be added

-The 1990s under the Chairmanship initially of Chairman and ex-Cheshire player John Reidford, saw the club kick on again.
+under the Chairmanship initially of Chairman and ex-Cheshire player John Reidford, saw the club kick on again.
 With fabulous ground and enviable pitches, the club succeeded in its application to join the Cheshire County League after a long run of finishes at or near to the pinnacle of the Cheshire League (forever known as the Mellor Braggins!).

 Some memorable wins against esteemed clubs like Alderley Edge and Bowdon saw the club establish itself in the these top echelons and as reorganisation took place, Alvanley found itself in Division 2.
 An outstanding season in 1998 saw promotion to Division 1 and the Boughton Hall KO trophy followed in the 1999.
 The club took 'Most Improved' in that 1998 season and in 2000 the pinnacle of 5th place in Division 1 was reached.
 Left arm spinner Robin Fisher had become a Cheshire regular but this success saw him tempted away to loftier clime's as Bootle proved too tempting.
 This signaled a decline as 3 relegations happened in 4 years.

-Chris Fletcher was tasked as the new Chairman with turning fortunes around and by the mid-2000s a promotion to Cheshire League 1 gave a hint of good times ahead.
+a promotion to Cheshire League 1 gave a hint of good times ahead.
 The Division 1 finishes became better with each year that passed.
 A stunning League Cup win in 2009 will live long in the memory but the icing on the cake for this period was the incredible 2011 season.
 The 1st XI went the whole season unbeaten, winning the league and setting a league points record in the process.
 More importantly, they were back in the County League

 It isn't really history to talk beyond those years, that is for someone else to do in the future.
 They will have much to talk about though as the club not only maintained its berth in the County League but went on to produce the best bowler in the World, a full County player and increasing representation in district and county age group teams from the club's junior players.
 Women and Girls teams that have emerged on the back of Sophie Ecclestone's rise to stardom, the increasing standards of the clubs facilities and burgeoning social side.
 Maybe these will form part of this page by 2030?